-2. Hazard Communication
+2. HazardCommunication

-Employees shall be informed that buildings may contain asbestos during initial orientation.
+Employees shall be informed of the locations and conditions of ACM in their workplaces during initial orientation.
 They shall be informed of the location of the asbestos survey, and procedures to follow if damaged ACM is observed.

+In particular, employees should be informed of locations of asbestos materials in their workplaces, including asbestos containing floor tiles, acoustical plaster, and pipe insulation.
 The effective hazard communication program shall be used in addition to signs and labels.

 Contractors shall be informed of the locations and types of asbestos materials in their project areas.